mozilla/addons-frontend/README.md

 This should work without any issues with a local addons-server and can also be configured to use `https://addons-dev.allizom.org` as the API but the addons-server views will not all work as expected.
-If you would like to use `https://addons-dev.allizom.org` for the API you should use the `npm run dev:amo:no-proxy` command to start the server without the proxy.j
+If you would like to use `https://addons-dev.allizom.org` for the API you should use the `npm run dev:amo:no-proxy` command with an `API_HOST` to start the server without the proxy.
+For
+example: `API_HOST=https://addons-dev.allizom.org npm run dev:amo:no-proxy`.

 ### Configuring for local development